 3. Make a hammock for your cat

-Why don’t you create a personal hammock for your cat?
+Why don’t you create a personal hammock for your cat using a shade cloth?
 This simple tutorial will show you how to do it and your cat just might thank you by NOT sleeping on your fancy furniture.

 4. A retractable pergola